joe-getcouragenow/shared/doc/SPEC.md

     - Power users need to be able to use the system any time and from any device.
 - Can run offline.
     - This is important for people working in countries where network access is not high quality.
-- Providence and Audit trailing (Compliance)
+- Providence and Audit trailing (compliance)
     - Providence means that the source of anything is recorded.
     - Audit Trailing is a log of what changes occurred in the system.
     - These Compliance aspects are useful if you have any malpractice internally.
 They are needed to conform with ISO standards and EU and US Government standards.